Copenhagen interpretation: Principles

 Another issue of importance where Bohr and Heisenberg disagreed is wave–particle duality.
 Bohr maintained that the distinction between a wave view and a particle view was defined by a distinction between experimental setups, whereas Heisenberg held that it was defined by the possibility of viewing the mathematical formulas as referring to waves or particles.
 Bohr thought that a particular experimental setup would display either a wave picture or a particle picture, but not both.
 Heisenberg thought that every mathematical formulation was capable of both wave and particle interpretations.

 Nature of the wave function

-A wave function is a mathematical entity that provides a probability distribution for the outcomes of each possible measurement on a system.
+A wave function is a mathematical entity that describes the shape of a wave form.
+In the Copenhagen interpretation this wave form provides a probability distribution for the outcomes of each possible measurement on a system.
 Knowledge of the wave function together with the rules for the system's evolution in time exhausts all that can be predicted about the system's behavior.
 Generally, Copenhagen-type interpretations deny that the wave function provides a directly apprehensible image of an ordinary material body or a discernible component of some such, or anything more than a theoretical concept.